 In this device, there are clicking functions on the panel provided for the information of the ports.
 These are very convenient functions for browsing the information of a single port.
-When you click on the front panel of the port, an information window for the port will pop up.
+When clicking the port on the front panel, an information window for the port will be pop out.